-In connection with the audit of our financial statements as at and for the year ended December 31, 2014, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting.
-This material weakness continued to exist as at December 31, 2015 and as at June 30, 2016.
+In connection with the audit of our financial statements as of and for the years ended December 31, 2014 and December 31, 2015, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting.
 If we fail to maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected.

 Prior to this offering, we have been a private company with limited accounting personnel and other resources with which to address our internal control over financial reporting.
 Further, our reporting obligations as a public company will continue to place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
-In connection with our preparation and the audit of our financial statements as of and for the year ended December 31, 2014, we and our independent registered public accounting firm identified a material weakness as defined under the Exchange Act and by the U.S. Public Company Accounting Oversight Board, or PCAOB, in our internal control over financial reporting, and this material weakness was not remediated as of December 31, 2015 nor as at June 30, 2016.
+In connection with our preparation and the audit of our financial statements as of and for the year ended December 31, 2014, we and our independent registered public accounting firm identified a material weakness as defined under the Exchange Act and by the U.S. Public Company Accounting Oversight Board, or PCAOB, in our internal control over financial reporting, and this material weakness was not remediated as of December 31, 2015.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual financial statements will not be prevented or detected on a timely basis.
 The material weakness identified relates specifically to the accounting for and disclosure of non-routine and complex accounting transactions and the related internal controls and processes supporting these areas.
-In light of the material weakness that was identified, we believe it is possible that, had we performed a formal assessment of our internal control over financial reporting or had our independent registered public accounting firm performed an audit of our internal control over financial reporting or had our independent registered public accounting firm performed an audit of our internal control over financial reporting in accordance with PCAOB standards, additional control deficiencies may have been identified.
+In light of the material weakness that was identified, we believe it is possible that, had we performed a formal assessment of our internal control over financial reporting or had our independent registered public accounting firm performed an audit of our internal control over financial reporting in accordance with PCAOB standards, additional control deficiencies may have been identified.